libing-milly/covey.town/README.md

 ### Starting the backend with new features

 Once your backend is configured, you can start it by running `npm start` in the `services/userService` directory (the first time you run it, you will also need to run `npm install`).
+Note that you will need to also run `npm start` in the `services/roomService` directory if you haven't already.

 ### Additional step to configure the frontend